 Picking apples like you’re a farmer in training

 Bust out the boots and baskets, it’s time to harvest some apples!
 It’s a proven fact that store-bought apples don’t hold a candle to the crisp, sweet taste of apples picked fresh from the tree.
 Plus you get to scratch that farming itch without actually having to do the hard work of planting and tending.

 Football fans wait for fall like kids wait for Christmas—planning, plotting, stocking up on sugar, and praying for a miracle.
-America’s favorite sport is back on school fields and in stadiums everywhere starting with the NFL kickoff game on September 5, 2019.
+America’s favorite sport is going to look a little different this year, but the players are back in the stadium starting with the NFL kickoff game on September 10, 2020.

 Football might just be starting, but sports fans know that baseball is ending, too!
 The baseball post-season usually begins in early October, when the best teams of the year duke it out for the coveted World Series ring.
 Sports fans get anywhere from four to seven nail-biting World Series games to see which team comes out on top.

 Harried moms and dads breathe a big sigh of relief when the fun chaos of summer comes to an end and they can send the kidlets back to school.
 You get a quiet house and a structured schedule and they get to learn new things and make new friends.
 Make sure to check out these hilarious back-to-school pictures every parent can relate to.

 Judging people’s hilarious, clever, or bizarre Halloween costumes